nuchs/toys/hangman/notes/notes1.md

 ## Part 1

-One of the exercises that I found most useful in "Haskell programming from first principles" was where I was required to build a command line hangman game.
-I think the appeal was that although it was a trivial problem there was enough meat to it that you were required to use a reasonable amount of the language.

-Rust is just alien enough I don't have a feel for what the best way to structure things are and hangman feels like a good level of problem for puzzling some of that out.

-## High level plan

 I'm going to start off with the advice from the [rust book] (https://doc.rust-lang.org/book/second-edition/ch12-03-improving-error-handling-and-modularity.html) and have the application handle the setup and user interaction while